Galveston and Fort Bend County region Greater Coastal Community Action Council assistance programs.

 The program will support children on their quest to learning and growing.
 Teachers and staff work hard to help them in their search for skills, knowledge, and in their pursuit of growth.
 Head Start provides children with a safe and caring place to learn and grow.
 It also heavily relies on the parent, as they are truly the child’s first and best teacher.
 Involvement from them is key.

 Head Start gives families from the Galveston and Fort Bend region a chance to grow.
 It does this by providing educational and social services.
 Children can get food, snacks, and nutritional needs met.
-Basic medical care, including dental needs, can also be met by the Galveston County Community Action Council as part of Head Start.
+Basic medical care, including dental needs, can also be met by the Greater Coastal Community Action Council as part of Head Start.

 Many parents of the children have also be able to gain self-sufficiency, such as employment skills, that helped them get jobs and an improved education.
 More details on this is below.
 In addition, Head Start offers services that can help people reach their long term goals.
 It helps with disabilities, educational needs, Mental Health, and coordinates Family & Community Engagement in Texas.